 Vancouver College Peer Tutoring:

 Volunteers are needed to act as Peer Tutors to other students in the Senior School.
 Volunteers will be matched with students requesting a peer tutor based on availability and subject strengths.
 Peer Tutoring is held in The Learning Centre, Holler, either over the lunch hour or after school, on a once weekly basis.
-Interested volunteers can contact Mrs. Marino in The Learning Centre.
+Interested volunteers can contact The Learning Centre.

 Go Volunteer Vancouver: http://govolunteer.ca/cgi-bin/page.cgi?_id=16